Nightro/VSBlockJumper/readme.md

 | `Edit.JumpSelectUp`   | Jump Up and add to the active selection         | `Ctrl+Shift+Num -`   | `Ctrl+Shift+Up`    |
 | `Edit.JumpSelectDown` | Jump Down and add to the active selection       | `Ctrl+Shift+Num +`   | `Ctrl+Shift+Down`  |

-**NOTE**: When assigning new shortcuts to these commands, be sure to select `Text Editor` in the drop down labelled `Use new shortcut in:` to override existing keybindings within the scope of the Text Editor (Global will not cut it)
+**NOTE**: When assigning shortcuts to these commands, be sure to select `Text Editor` in the drop down labelled `Use new shortcut in:` to override existing keybindings within the scope of the Text Editor (Global will not cut it).

 ## Settings